adapt-it/adapt-it-mobile/_pages/working-with-projects.md

 - If the language reads right-to-left, select the Language reads right-to-left checkbox:

     ![Language reads right to left checkbox]({{ site.baseurl }}/assets/img/language-rtl.png)
-- Click the Next button to continue.
+- tap the Next button to continue.

 ### Step 2: Target Language

 - Enter the name of the target language in the Target Language Name field.
-If you are unsure of the spelling, type in a few letters of the name and click on the correct entry in the list of suggestions that appears.
+If you are unsure of the spelling, type in a few letters of the name and tap on the correct entry in the list of suggestions that appears.

     ![Language Name and suggestions]({{ site.baseurl }}/assets/img/language-name.png)
 - If this language is a _dialect_, type in the name of the dialect.